 1. “Camp Bunk Cabin” Bedroom

-This tiny room leans into a mini cabin vibe with warm wood tones, cozy bunks, and a rug that has a subtle lodge feel.
+This tiny room has a mini cabin vibe with warm wood tones, cozy bunks, and a rug that has a subtle lodge feel to it.

-Two brothers share a solid wood bunk bed pushed against the longest wall, complete with a ladder, guard rails, and a small clip-on light for each kid.
+Two boys share a solid wood bunk bed pushed against the longest wall, with a ladder, guard rails, and a small clip-on light for each kid.

-The whole setup feels like a cozy small bedroom that’s still practical enough for everyday school-night routines.
+The entire room feels like a cozy small bedroom that’s still practical enough for everyday school-night routines.

-On the wall, you’ve got a few framed nature prints or simple mountain artwork, plus wall hooks Umbra near the door so backpacks and jackets don’t end up on the floor.
+On the wall, you can add a few framed nature prints or simple mountain artwork, plus wall hooks near the door so backpacks and jackets don’t end up on the floor.

 Shop this bedroom:

-• Solid wood bunk bed with storage stairs from Wayfair
+- Solid wood bunk bed with storage stairs

 2. “Sports Locker” Shared Room